Stacey Abrams aims to recapture energy of first campaign

 To help offset that, Abrams has tried to steer clear of national politics.
 She was noticeably absent in January as Biden swung through Atlanta to press for voting rights, citing a scheduling conflict.
 More recently, her campaign has issued advertising trying to highlight what she's been doing outside of politics, including her business record and work on COVID-19 relief.

-"Our mission is to define Stacey before anybody else gets a chance to undermine her or to define here in a way that's inaccurate," Groh-Wargo said.
+"Our mission is to define Stacey before anybody else gets a chance to undermine her or to define her in a way that's inaccurate," Groh-Wargo said.

 Abrams has one other potential advantage — disunity in the Republican Party.